Nutty

 If you’re coming to the end of a fixed-rate mortgage, your lender will probably get in touch early to coax you into staying with them.
 But hold fire!

 It’s always worth comparing the market, just as you did with your first mortgage.
-There are over 12,000 mortgages out there from more than 90 lenders, and you want to make sure you’re getting the best deal.
+There are thousands and thousands of mortgages from more than 90 lenders, and you want to make sure you’re getting the best deal.

 For that reason, the first step in our books is always to talk to an independent whole-of-market mortgage broker.
 They’ll not only find the best deal for you, but they’ll handle the whole remortgage process for you from start to finish.